 However, that’s minor compared to the other reasons to be fearful.
 We know Sanchez and Özil are leaving, as well as Mertesacker and probably Santi Cazorla.
 The latter two are squad players although the mercurial Spaniard might be the panacea for our ills if he remained fit.
 Maybe not; it’s easy to cast a missing player as that.

 The bigger issue is how we deal with the 2019 contract renegotiations.
 There’s a suggestion that we’ll begin talks this winter with players such as Ramsey and Walcott.
 My guess is the former will be the tougher of the two.
 At the moment, I am ambivalent toward the latter; the former, I believe we should keep but that’s not a universally popular view.
+As for Theo, you can find good odds for his new club on NZ betting sites.

 There are significant question marks over the future of Jack Wilshere as well.
 He rejected a £90k per week offer from Birmingham City this summer.
 That had more to do with next year’s World Cup but next summer, he will make his own deal elsewhere.
 There’s little sign he’s going to force his way into the starting line-up and that hurts his England claims.
 Miss out on Russia 2018 and there will be no consoling him.